Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/README.md

 ### Authenticate the client

 In order to interact with the Microsoft Azure Attestation service, you'll need to create an instance of the [Attestation Client][attestation_client] or [Attestation Administration Client][attestation_admin_client] class.
-You need a **attestation instance url**, which you may see as "DNS Name" in the portal, and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.
+You need an **attestation endpoint**, which you may see as "DNS Name" in the portal, and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

 Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
 To use the [DefaultAzureCredential][DefaultAzureCredential] provider shown below, or other credential providers provided with the Azure SDK, you should install the Azure.Identity package: